Leslie-Wong-H/Leslie-Wong-H/README.md

 **Multimedia Information Retrieval:**

-⚡[*Shotit: compute-efficient image-to-video search engine for the cloud*](https://shotit.github.io/shotit-frontend/), [arXiv:2404.12169 (2024)](https://arxiv.org/abs/2404.12169), with which you can incubate a domain-specific screenshot-to-video search engine for fun or productivity.
+⚡[*Shotit: compute-efficient image-to-video search engine for the cloud*](https://shotit.github.io/shotit-frontend/), [arXiv:2404.12169 (2024)](https://arxiv.org/abs/2404.12169), with which you can incubate a domain-specific screenshot-to-video search engine for entertainment or productivity purposes.

 And also experienced with Python(Web & ML). [_Coursera Deep Learning Specialization_](https://www.coursera.org/account/accomplishments/specialization/certificate/8LSKNGX4MUQ3) certificated.